Evarmedia/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Debugging Process

-Devops debugger Mishak Mosimabale encountered the issue upon opening the project and being, well, instructed to address it, roughly 9:43AM WAT.
+I, Mishak Mosimabale encountered the issue upon opening the project and being, well, instructed to address it, roughly 9:43AM WAT.
 He promptly proceeded to undergo solving the problem.

 1. Initial Freak-Out Moment: When I stumble upon a bug, my heart skips a beat, but then I remind myself that bugs fear my debugging prowess.
 I quickly brew a strong cup of coffee (extra shots, please) to prepare for the impending battle.